 Microsoft's built-in Equation Builder formats equations as MathML.
 MathML is a low-level specification for encoding both the presentation of mathematical notation and mathematical content.

-For information about authoring equations with the Equation Builder, see Adding and editing equations with Microsoft Equation Builder.
+For information about authoring equations with the Equation Builder, see Add and edit equations with Microsoft Equation Builder.

 Should I use MathType or the Equation Builder?

 |Application type||external app||external app||built-in|